Paras1209/uber-clone/Backend/README.md

 # Uber Clone Backend

 ## Description
 This backend service is designed for an Uber clone application.
-It includes functionalities for user registration, authentication, profile management, and logout.
+It includes functionalities for user and captain registration, authentication, profile management, and logout.
 The service is built using Node.js and Express, with MongoDB as the database.
 It uses JWT for authentication and bcrypt for password hashing.

 ## Data Requirements
 ### User